SUNGLASSES FOR SAILING

 The smoke (grey) polycarbonate lenses for the Surge & Typhoon offer a neutral tone, and are both category 3 polarised lenses.
 If you like a natural representation of colours, then this is the lens for you.

-The Typhoon smoke lenses are from ZEISS and have a light transmission rate (VLT) of 10.2% whereas the Surge smoke lenses have a VLT of exactly 10%.
+For our Surge and Flo models, the VLT is exactly 10%.
 At this VLT level, the lenses will be able to handle strong sunlight and significant glare.
 However, for cloudy days and sessions when the sun is well on its way down, they may not be the ideal choice.

-Both are equipped with an advanced hydrophobic coating to repel water, an anti-smudge oleophobic coating and a hard coating.
+All lenses are equipped with a hydrophobic coating to repel water, an anti-smudge oleophobic coating and a hard coating.

 POLARISED (& NON POLARISED IN FLO MODEL)

 The brown base colour lenses for the Surge & Typhoon offer more enhanced colours, and are also both category 3 polarised lenses.
 As the base lens colour has a red/brown hue, this tends to lift or ‘pop’ all colours (but especially reds and greens).
 This in turn increases contrast.

 The specification for the methane brown Typhoon lenses was recently upgraded from polycarbonate to nylon material.
 The Zeiss nylon methane brown lenses have a VLT of 15.6%.
 For the Surge and Flo models, the VLT is 10%.

 There is a noticeable difference in the performance of the brown lenses in cloudy / darker conditions.
 Owing to the increased contrast afforded by brown base lenses, it is noticeably easier to see details when the light levels drop.
 This is not to say that the brown lenses do not function well in bright light.
 In fact, they perform admirably in bright conditions.
 Brown lenses are versatile all round lenses for all types of conditions.